Warren Buffett: Health

+Buffett is a teetotaler.
 On April 11, 2012, Buffett was diagnosed with stage I prostate cancer during a routine test.
 He announced he would begin two months of daily radiation treatment from mid-July.
-In a letter to shareholders, Buffett said he felt "great – as if I were in my normal excellent health – and my energy level is 100 percent."
-On September 15, 2012, Buffett announced that he had completed the full 44-day radiation treatment cycle, saying "it's a great day for me" and "I am so glad to say that's over."
+In a letter to shareholders, Buffett said he felt "great—as if I were in my normal excellent health—and my energy level is 100 percent".
+On September 15, 2012, Buffett announced that he had completed the full 44-day radiation treatment cycle, saying "it's a great day for me" and "I am so glad to say that's over".